1 - Overview

 2 - How-to guides

-You can create and use the Firewall service from the Samsung Cloud Platform Console.
+You can create and use a Firewall service through the Samsung Cloud Platform Console.

 Notice